stakecorn-labs/architecture/README.md

 # Overview

-This document serves as a comprehensive guide to understanding the underlying design and structure of Hodly.
-It is intended to provide a clear and detailed description of the various components, systems, and technologies that make up our solution.
+This document serves as a comprehensive guide to understanding the underlying design and structure of Hodly, with a clear and detailed description of the various components, systems, and technologies that make up the solution.
-This document will be an essential resource for developers, operators, and anyone involved in the project, offering insight into the Hodly's architecture and how all the pieces fit together.
-Please feel free to reach out to the team if you have any questions or concerns.

 ## What is Hodly?

 Hodly offers a gas-efficient yield-collecting solution for the [Eigenlayer](https://eigenlayer.xyz/) ecosystem, and it will initially be deployed on [Thorchain](https://thorchain.org/) which has native ETH liquidity.
 Users can re-stake ETH with Eigenlayer and delegate their security to an app-chain (Active Validator Set or AVS).
-The AVS can stream yield back to the user as native ETH using Hodly, where they can view their accumulated yield, claim it, or even have it auto-streamed to their address on a gas-efficient interval.
+The AVS can stream yield back to the staker as native ETH using Hodly, where stakers can view their accumulated yield, claim it, or even have it auto-streamed to their address on a gas-efficient interval.

 ## How does it work?

-Eigenlayer parses the re-staked amount and user address and forwards this to the AVS.
-The AVS can compute the user's share of the yield in points, tokens or fees, then send it via IBC to THORChain on some interval.
-THORChain is able to swap to native ETH and hold in yield collector module with the owner set to the User's L1 address.
-The User can then view their yield and claim it any time.
-Additionally, the user may opt-in for auto-streaming, which causes THORChain to stream out the entire balance on a gas-efficient interval.
+Stakers deposit into Eigenlayer's contracts.
+The AVS can read and compute the user's share of the yield in points, tokens or fees, then send it via IBC to THORChain on some interval.
+THORChain is able to swap to native ETH and hold in yield collector module with the owner set to the staker's L1 address.
+The Staker can then view their yield and claim it any time.
+Additionally, the Staker may opt-in for auto-streaming, which causes THORChain to stream out the entire balance on a gas-efficient interval.

 ## Terms: